 - there is some leeway while negotiating with SCPP and SPFF the terms of the Agreements, before they are finalised;

-- SCPP owns 77% of the social repertoire of phonograms in France, while SPPF owns 23% of the social repertoire of phonograms registered in France, and these prorata numeris are set out in the calculation formula used to determine the amount of the royalty owed under the right of reproduction, as explained below;
+- SCPP owns 77 percent of the social repertoire of phonograms in France, while SPPF owns 23 percent of the social repertoire of phonograms registered in France, and these prorata numeris are set out in the calculation formula used to determine the amount of the royalty owed under the right of reproduction, as explained below;

 - both SCPP and SPPF have entered into reciprocal agreements with the UK neighbouring rights’ collecting society PPL, which implies that, a priori, it is not needed that a France-based sound system provider enters into a similar contract than the Agreements, with PPL, even if his/her soundtracks are broadcasted on Clients’ Sites located in the United Kingdom;